alessandragni/DropoutMultilevelFunct/README.md

 - `simulate_once.R` - Runs a single instance of the simulation (one run, for a particular parameter set up)
 - `utils.R` - Utility functions for `simulate_once.R`

-### **2. Case Study (`/Case study`)**
+### **2. Case Study (`/CaseStudy`)**

 Includes scripts for the empirical analysis presented in **Section 4** of the paper.
 The case study focuses on modeling and predicting dropout dynamics in higher education using the proposed methodology.

 **Files:**
-- `1_DataPreprocessing.R` - Data cleaning, preparation, and transformation into event-counting format.
-- `2_FromCompensatorsToPCA.R` - Converts estimated compensator functions into a form suitable for functional PCA.
+- `1_FromCompensatorsToPCA.R` - From data into event-counting format, to estimated compensator functions into a form suitable for functional PCA.
-- `3_Prediction.R` - Implements predictive modeling based on extracted functional components.
+- `2_Prediction.R` - Implements predictive modeling based on extracted functional components.
-- `4_Bootstrap.R` - Conducts bootstrap analyses for inference and uncertainty quantification.
+- `PlotsSimulation.R` - Main functions for plotting the case study output and reproducing the Figures in Section 4